PLACEMENT SPRING, Summer time & FALL

 Indoor Bonsai tree care

 Caring for an indoor Bonsai tree is different from that of normal potted house plants.
-The main reason is that Bonsai trees are planted in small pots and for this reason have limited storage for nutrients and water.
+The main reason is that Bonsai trees are planted in small pots and for that reason have limited storage for nutrients and water.
 More important is that tropical trees are used to much light and high humidity; circumstances that are quite difficult to create indoors.

 Specific care of indoor Bonsai species:

 The main problem with keeping a tropical indoor Bonsai tree is that the intensity of light indoors is much lower than outside.
 Trees won’t die immediately when light intensity is too low, but growth will decrease, eventually weakening the plant.
-Hence, make sure to place your Bonsai at a bright spot, preferably directly in front of a window facing the south.
+So, make sure to place your Bonsai at a bright spot, preferably directly in front of a window facing the south.

 Even when you have a window facing the south, chances are that the intensity of light is still too low.
 Artificial lighting can help, for example by using fluorescent lighting (with radiating growth-friendly spectra) or light-emitting diode lighting about 10 hours a day.

-Another issue with keeping a tropical Bonsai tree indoors is that the tree needs a relatively high humidity, much higher than the indoor conditions of one's house (especially when you use heating or air conditioning).
-You can raise humidity near your Bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
+Another issue with keeping a tropical Bonsai tree indoors is that the tree needs a relatively high humidity, much higher than the indoor conditions of your house (especially when you use heating or air conditioning).
+You can enhance humidity near your Bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
 What also helps is to circulate air from outside, by opening a window during the day.

 3. Watering and fertilizing